jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) fails to display a dam compliance certificate that is required to be displayed under this section; or (b) displays a false or misleading dam compliance certificate; or (c) displays a dam compliance certificate otherwise than in accordance with this section.
-(5) A person who commits an offence under this section is liable on conviction to a fine not exceeding $5,000.
+(5) A person who commits an offence under subsection (4)﻿(a) or (c) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $20,000:
+  (b) in the case of a body corporate, to a fine not exceeding $60,000.
+(6) A person who commits an offence under subsection (4)﻿(b) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $50,000:
+  (b) in the case of a body corporate, to a fine not exceeding $150,000.

 ### 150A Annual dam compliance certificate requirements not to apply to accredited dam owner
 Section 150 does not apply to an accredited dam owner.